logzio/documentation/docs/_include/tracing-shipping/node-steps.md

 npm install --save @opentelemetry/sdk-node
 ```

-### Create a tracer file
+#### Create a tracer file

-In the directory of your application file, create a file named `tracer.js` with the following configuration:
+In your application's directory, create a file named `tracer.js` with the following configuration:

 ```javascript
 "use strict";